SamArgt/AudioSourceSep/README.md

 - **flow_tfk_layers.py** contains tf.keras.layers.Layer used for the affine coupling layers.
 Contains also bijectors implemented with keras (used to compare performances with the tfp implementation)
 - **utils.py** : functions such as print_summary to print the trainable variables of the flow models implemented above.
 - flow_tfk_models.py (deprecated) contains a keras Model class used to build a bijector from the bijectors implemented in flow_tfk_layers.py

+## ncsn module
+Implement the Score Network and the Langevin Dynamics to generate samples